Plaza del Norte: 1990s-2000s

 On May 14, 1991, the placement of the first stone was celebrated beginning construction on the Plaza del Norte shopping mall.

 In Spring 1992, being developed my HT Ventures, SE, Plaza del Norte inaugurated to much fanfare, featuring three main anchors, a 61,880 square-foot JCPenney, a 90,000 square-foot Sears, and a 110,580 square-foot Walmart store which was expected to create approximately 240 jobs for area residents.
 Due to success, it would later on receive renovations in 1995.

 In December 2002, Plaza del Norte attracted visitors from all over the Island with its unique architectural design, traditional fountain, and its mix of shops in its L-shaped design.
-Sears, JCPenney, Walmart, and Pueblo Xtra were all the perfect combination to attract customers and were excellently complemented by over 120 other stores such as Pitusa, Bakers Shoes, Blockbuster, Contempo Casuals, Footaction USA, GNC, Gordon's Jewelers, KB Toys, Journeys, Kress, Pacific Sunwear, Payless ShoeSource, RadioShack, The Disney Store, Toys R Us, and many others.
+The plaza included over 120 stores including Sears, JCPenney, Walmart, Pueblo Supermarkets, RadioShack, The Disney Store, Toys R Us, Blockbuster, Contempo Casuals, GNC, Gordon's Jewelers, KB Toys, Journeys, and many others.

 On August 5, 2004, it was reported that PMI Inc., owners of Plaza del Norte at the time, had pumped $250,000 into an institutional advertising campaign for the shopping mall.
 Designed by Sajo Garcia & Partners, it had kicked off in July of that year and would run for two years.
 With the title Revista (magazine), the campaign was opened by a television spot whose concept would be tailored later on to each shopping season.
 It would include print and radio ads, billboards, and banners inside the mall.
 A women's magazine appeared in the ads highlighting the fashionable products and clothes that were available at Plaza del Norte.
 To further promote its stores, the magazine gave tips on the latest trends in fashion and advertised where those products can be found.
 According to Raquel Matias, marketing director of Plaza del Norte, the campaign's target market was modern, professional, active, and cheerful women who were ever fashion-con-scious.
 "The participation of our retailers was vital [for the campaign's production]," said Matias, "since all clothes, footwear, and accessories used were provided by store owners and managers."
 Plaza del Norte was managed by PMI.
 Its 670,000 square foot property was home to J.C.Penney, Sears, Wal-Mart, Pueblo Supermarkets, Cine Vista Theaters, and others.
 Sales per square foot averaged $420 a year while food court sales per square foot averaged $1,020 a year.